Wowmind/HelmChart-Terraform-Docker-AWS/README.md

 kubectl get svc -n simple-app

 Copy the EXTERNAL-IP and open it in your browser to access the app.

+Create Github Action workflow for continuous integration of the application.

 ✅ Cleaning Up
 To delete resources and avoid unnecessary costs: